Simplicity–the art of maximizing the amount

 - Iteration Execution – Is how the Agile team develops an increment of a high-quality, working, tested system within the timebox.

 - Iteration Review – Is a cadence-based event at the end of each iteration in which the team reviews the previous increment’s results and adjusts the team backlog based on feedback.
-The team demos all work done during the iteration.

 - Iteration Retrospective – This is an event held at the end of the iteration for the Agile team to review its practices and identify ways to improve.
 The retrospective is based on the qualitative and quantitative information presented during the iteration review.